-- 1. In the Hardware Diag tab, click the <<Power Window>> button to power up the logger for 10 minutes. - 2.
-Close the chamber or cabinet such that everything is in its final positions. - Now using a standard mobile phone, send a text message to the SMS number of the logger (see page 7 for the number) including the international dialling code if needed.
-The text message should read TTTT# - After a few seconds/minutes (depending on the network operator) the logger will send a message back to you with details of its current status.
-Example response from a logger:
+- 2. Close the chamber or cabinet such that everything is in its final positions. - Now using a standard mobile phone, send a text message to the SMS number of the logger (see page 7 for the number) including the international dialling code if needed.
+The text message should read TTTT# - 4.
+After a few seconds/minutes (depending on the network operator) the logger will send a message back to you with details of its current status.

-TTTT138-002 V01.70CSQ:1010.9VyouridRT hh:mm ss dd-mm-yy ...
+Example response from a logger: TTTT138-002 V01.70CSQ:1010.9VyouridRT hh:mm ss dd-mm-yy ...
+5. To decipher the message returned, please refer to the table below:

 Message Description

-ТТТТ Original command text without #
+TTTT Original command text without #

 138-002 Logger type number

 V01.00 Firmware version in Logger.

 CSQ: nn Signal strength nn (nn = 6 to 30)

 10.9V Operating voltage

 yourid Your Logger ID

 RT hh:mm ss dd-mm-yy Real Time Clock setting

 ST hh:mm ss dd-mm-yy First Time the logger was started

 LR hh:mm ss dd-mm-yy Last Time the logger was re-started

 Ch1 (A) 0029.0 Channel 1 29.0 units

 Ch2 (A) 0002.2 Channel 2 2.2 pulses/sec